 If we touched a stove burning a stove at 112, we’d remove our hand immediately.
 A cat would be completely nonplussed.
-This doesn’t mean that they’re safe, though.
+This doesn’t mean that cats are safe, though.
 They’d still burn, but they wouldn’t realize until it was too late.

 This is why it’s so crucial to monitor a cat around a heat source.
 Sure, not many radiators reach triple-figure temperatures.
-Your cat could still do themselves harm without realizing it, though.
+Your cat could still do himself harm without realizing it, though.

-Your cat will already be running hot.
-They’ll then start absorbing extra heat from a radiator or heater.
-They may not realize it, as their fur absorbs this warmth.
+Your cat will already be running hot. he’ll then start absorbing extra heat from a radiator or heater.
+He may not realize it, as his fur absorbs this warmth.
 If your cat then dozes off, burns are likely.

 Are Radiators Safe for Cats?

-Cats must spend a lot of time in direct contact with a radiator to be scalded.
+Your cat would need to spend a lot of time in direct contact with a radiator to be scalded.
 However, as cats are unlikely to realize they’re too hot before it’s too late, you’ll need to step in.
-If your cat falls asleep on a radiator, they are especially likely to end up burned.
+If your cat falls asleep on a radiator, he is especially likely to end up getting burned.

 Other health concerns arise from spending too much time on a radiator, too.
 Your cat’s skin will likely dry out.
-This will leave them itchy and uncomfortable.
+This will leave him itchy and uncomfortable.

-PetCareRx recommends some treatments for dry skin if your cat does suffer from the condition.
-Alternatively, ensure that their skin is regularly moisturized.
-Coconut oil is good for this.
+PetCareRx recommends some treatments for dry skin if this is an issue for your feline.
+Alternatively, ensure that his skin is regularly moisturized.
+Coconut oil is good for moisturization.

-A radiator cover for your cat will minimize these risks.
+A radiator cover for your cat will minimize any risks.
 Laying a thick, non-flammable blanket on a radiator makes a cozy perch for your cat.

-Your cat will gravitate toward a radiator in the house.
+Your cat will search for a radiator in the house.
 It’s a great way of maintaining warmth and heat.
-Avoiding direct contact is essential.
-Buying in a radiator bed for your cat will help.
+Avoiding direct contact is essential, so a radiator bed for your cat will help.